Huck-Richardson/Ultimate-Projectile-Calculator-/README.md

 # Ultimate-Projectile-Calculator-
 An Open Source Theoretical Projectile Calculator<br />
 This calculator is  accurate to about 2-3 feet<br />
 THIS IS THE BETA VERSION.
-THERE MAY BE BUGS, OR IT MIGHT NOT RUN BECUASE OF ERRORS<br />
+THERE MAY BE BUGS<br />

 Helpful Tips<br />
 1.Average Air Density at Sea Level = 1.225 kg/m<br />